SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/README.md

 #show running jobs in json format
 squeue --json

+#update a job
+scontrol update JobId=206 MinCPUsNode=1

+#hold/release a given job
+scontrol hold 209
+scontrol release 209

 ```

-🚧 Alpha release notice* 🚧
+🚧 Release notice* 🚧

-- Only `sbatch` and `squeue` commands have been implemented, with a limited number of arguments
+Only `sbatch` and `squeue` and `scontrol` commands have been implemented, with a limited number of arguments.
+However, the tool is designed in a way that new arguments can be integrated as these are needed.
+This requires only to specify a mapping between the value given to the new argument and the property sent on the payload of the corresponding API request.
+More details on this will be available on the [developer's documentation](https://slurm-cli-api-proxy.github.io/SLURM-CLI-API-Proxy-client/) - currently a work in progress.
-- Design refinements are still in progress
-- Documentation and testing coverage are ongoing

 If you encounter issues or have feedback, please report them through the project's issue tracker.